pressler-vsc/sarkit/CONTRIBUTING.md

 #### Package installation

-Once a SARPy environment is created and activated, you can install the packages into your environment with pip from the package root.
+Once an environment is created and activated, you can install the packages into your environment with pip from the package root.

 ```bash
 python -m pip install .
 ```

-Installing without packaging extras will only ensure that sarpy.standards is fully supported.
+Installing without packaging extras will only ensure that sarkit.standards is fully supported.
 Other packages will have reduced functionality.

 The packaging extras are listed below: